uwe-app/website/site/docs/other/ssl-certificates.md

 mkcert *.loopback.space loopback.space localhost 127.0.0.1 ::1
 ```

-To configure the web server you can use the `--ssl-` options on the command line (see `uwe help server`) or set environment variables to always run over SSL.
+To configure the web server use the `--ssl-` options on the command line (see `uwe help server`) or set environment variables to always run over SSL.

 We recommend taking the environment variable approach, just configure your shell with the `SSL_CERT` and `SSL_KEY` variables.
 For example for the ZSH shell: